Regina Bain

 Regina’s LinkedIn Profile.

 Previous to her appointment at LAHM, Ms. Bain served as Associate Vice President of the Posse Foundation — a national leadership and college access program, where she supported Executive Directors in 10 cities, led the staff training team, and facilitated large and small group dialogue on issues of identity and power.
-Bain is currently a co-facilitator of Culture @3, a community of cultural leaders in New York, and recently served on the Yale University Alumni Board of Governors.
-Currently, Ms. Bain is co-curating a multinational exhibition on Armstrong in Ghana and a digital experience on jazz and hip hop in Queens, New York.
+Bain is currently a co-facilitator of Culture @3, a community of cultural leaders in New York, recently served on the Yale University Alumni Board of Governors, and is a Board Member of New York City Tourism and Conventions.